domodwyer/fastxdr/README.md

 ## Speed

-Deserialising the wire protocol is very fast, usually under 1ms.
+Deserialising the wire protocol is very fast, usually under 1 microsecond.

 The examples below are NFS messages captured from a production network, of typical size and complexity for the protocol: